 - Products & Services Package: Accumulate partner services and expand the range of purchase options for your customers.

-- Omnichannel accessibility: Personalize the onboarding workflow by leveraging different channels.
+- Omnichannel accessibility: Personalize the onboarding workflow across multiple digital/offline channels.

-The time is ripe to invest in employee/vendor/customer onboarding tools to avoid the repercussions of late adoption.
+Therefore, the time is ripe to invest in onboarding tools to avoid the repercussions of late adoption.

 Try LeadSquared Onboarding Automation Software for Free!